Nikita0x/vue-todos/README.md

-THis is a first SPA (Single Page Application) built with Vue.js with a tutorial.
+This is a first SPA (Single Page Application) built with Vue.js with a tutorial.
 The beginning of my learning of Vue.js framework.